 Source: Nicole Benkert |

-I found it oddly endearing that the western front of the church has a lopsided appearance due to the differences
+I found it oddly endearing that the western front of the church has a lopsided appearance due to the difference

-The towers have experienced subsequent repairs and alterations over the years, most recently in the 19th century, so the outward
+The towers have experienced subsequent repairs and alteration

 ![]() |